- BY Colin Yeo

 RR 6.1.
 The decision maker must be satisfied that the applicant has maintained strong ties to the UK during their absence from the UK.

 The predecessor to Appendix Returning Resident was paragraph 19 of the immigration rules which in an earlier version had referred to admission of a person: “as a returning resident if, for example, he has lived here [the UK] for most of his life”.
-This seemed to steer immigration officials against readmitting those who had not been resident “most of their life.”
+This seemed to steer decision makers against readmitting those who had not been resident “most of their life.”
 However, as noted by the Scottish Court of Session back in 2013 in OWA v Secretary of State for the Home Department [2013] CSOH 52, this was always just an example, and it was possible to meet the requirements of paragraph 19 even where the applicant had not spent most of their life in the UK, relying instead on strong ties to the UK.

 The rules have now been changed to reflect this, referring to “strong ties” and a “genuine intention” to return to the UK for the purpose of settlement, rather than focusing on whether the person has spent most of their life in the UK.